How to switch broadband provider

 Switching broadband providers should take up to two weeks, but that could stretch to longer if you need a phone line installed for other engineering work.
 Your old service should continue until your services switch over though, so there should not be an extended disconnection period.

-Can I switch mid-contract?
+Can I switch broadband mid-contract?

 You are free to switch broadband providers whenever you like, but if you switch while you are under contract you may need to pay an early exit fee.
 This cost can be pretty significant, so you should think twice about switching if you will need to pay your way out of your contract.

-If you are not getting your guaranteed speeds, you should be able to leave for free under Ofcom rules.
+If you are not getting your guaranteed speeds, you may be able to leave for free under Ofcom rules.
 You will need to contact your provider and tell them to fix the problem first.

 You can also leave for free if your bill goes up, unless a future price increase was included in your contract when you signed up.